arunavanag591/GPTalkTerminal/README.md

 # GPTalkTerminal
-This is a command-line assistant implmentation using ChatGPT API
+This is a command-line assistant implementation using ChatGPT API

 1. Developed using `python 3.8.7`
 2. You will need to use your own API key from openai.